Legion-Expansion/Legion-Expansion/README.md

 - 60px x 60px
 - PNG32

+Once mixed factions in shared teams is possible we can look at changing the background colour of build bar images.

 ### Projecticles

 - if you're changing projectiles and anti-projectiles remember to update anti_entity_targets eg nukes

 ### Commanders

-Currently commanders need to hijack an existing commander.
+Currently commanders need to hijack an existing commander as commander_list.json cannot be shadowed.

 ImperialFiveleafclover is currently used as it's not available for resale.

 Nothing is used from the custom commander... it's just a placeholder which can be shadowed.

+## AI

+Currently the AI cannot use the Legion Faction without server-script modifications.

 ## Known Issues